How the Malaysian plantation sector performed over the past 8 years

 Case Notes 12.
-This article tracked the 2013 to 2020 performance of the companies under the Bursa Malaysia plantation sector.
+I originally wrote this article to cover 2013 to 2020.
+I have now updated this to 2022.
+It covered the performance of the companies under the Bursa Malaysia plantation sector.
 The data are meant to serve as base rates when analyzing plantation companies.
+Revision date: 10 Sep 2023

 How the plantation sector performed over the past decade